5alidz/nano-spa/README.md

 **Important**
 - await any values you will use inside `render`.
-- any async component requires a `placeholder` prop that should be a valid jsx element.
+- any async component requires a `placeholder` prop to render until the async component is ready.

 ```javascript
 async function Lazy() {